 Ben’s hot tip for a quick home make-over

-“Colour is the key.
+“Colour is key.
 Swapping accessories each season is a good way to change your look.
 In winter, go for cushion covers in dark, rich colours, maybe with metallic accessories.
 Switch to lighter covers in spring, and accessories in natural materials like wood or sea-glass.”